Careers in Criminal Justice

 A bachelor’s degree in Criminal Justice can be your first step toward a professional career in academia and research in criminology, criminal justice, sociology and/or other related disciplines.
 Earning a master’s degree, as well as a doctorate, in any of these fields will open up doors to government research jobs as well as a university professorship.
 Since our program is theoretically, methodologically and analytically based, our curriculum can prepare you for graduate studies.
 Our teaching and research internships can also give you the knowledge and ability to compete for graduate and research assistantships at your school of choice.

 There are many disciplines in which you can major if you are interested in law.
 Criminal Justice is one of them.
-Recent graduates with a major in criminal justice have been admitted to such institutions as the University of Wisconsin Law School, Marquette University College of Law, Hamline University Law School, Drake University School of Law and Ohio State University College of Law, just to name a few.
+Recent graduates with a major in criminal justice have been admitted and graduated from such institutions as the University of Wisconsin Law School (Madison), Marquette University College of Law, Hamline University Law School, Drake University School of Law and Ohio State University College of Law, just to name a few.
 Some of our alumni who were not interested in law school have entered into the paralegal profession.
 Our alumni can also be found working in insurance, private security and investigators in a number of fields.
 Still others who developed proficiency in data management, information systems, and use of spread sheet analysis have worked for the State Bureau of Audit, the state court administrative office as urban court managers and in other positions in business and industry.